min2ha/ukwa-site/content/target/45016/index.en.md

   "subject": "Zines and Fanzines"
 }

-# The Chews and Spews of Wallis Eates

 Chews and Spews is a collection of articles, lists, drawn snapshots and portraits in an attempt to expunge the memory sponge - created by zinester Wallis Eates.